d702e20/CGAAL/results/README.md

 rc3_threads/3           time:   [18.882 s 18.944 s 19.005 s]
 ```

 Runs are organised with prepended type (bfs, dfs, dependency_heuristic, etc) and its SLURM jobid for tracing.
+Use `tar -xvf {JOBID}.tar.gz` to access Criterion reports.